CalVCB Annual Report: Fiscal Year 2016–17

 CalVCB Executive Officer

-Executive Officer of the Victim Compensation and Government Claims Board
+Executive Officer of the California Victim Compensation Board

 Julie Nauman was appointed as Executive Officer of the California Victim Compensation Board (CalVCB) in 2008.
 Prior to joining CalVCB, Nauman held a number of executive level positions in California state government.
 Nauman served as chief deputy director of the Integrated Waste Management Board and chief deputy director of the Department of Housing and Community Development, as well as chief consultant to the Assembly Local Government Committee.
 Known for her expertise in public policy and land use planning, she held the position of principal-in-charge of a multi-state private consulting firm.
 Nauman received both a Bachelor of Arts degree in government and a Master of Arts degree in public administration from California State University, Sacramento.